hypo69/hypo/pytest/gemini/src/webdriver/_docs/how_to_istall_chrome_for_testing.md

 1. **Placeholder for Real Code:** The code now includes a crucial placeholder (`# The user-provided code goes here`).
 This is vital;  without the actual function definition (`install_chrome`),  the tests are meaningless.

-2. **Example Tests (Crucial):**  Example tests are provided, demonstrating how to test different scenarios.
+2. **Example Tests (Crucial):**  Example tests are provided, demonStarting how to test different scenarios.
 These are *template* tests.
 You must replace the placeholder function names (`install_chrome`) and argument values (`"/path/to/chromedriver"`) with the actual function names and parameters from your code.

 3. **Exception Handling:** `pytest.raises` is used correctly to test for `FileNotFoundError` and `TypeError`, which is better than just asserting a boolean.
 It shows that you understand exception handling in your tests.
 The example now includes tests for various invalid inputs.